 - Other specialists

-The structure around the new process and the desire to have every assessment follow the same course may result in NDIS participants to be treated like numbers, rather than people.
+There were concerns amongst the disability community that the changes were unfair and could cause upset for some potential NDIS participants.
+The structure around the new process and the desire to have every assessment follow the same course may have resulted in NDIS participants to be treated like numbers, rather than people.